U-DECN: End-to-End Underwater Object Detection ConvNet with Improved DeNoising Training: Method

 The mix of dynamically selected positional queries and static content queries achieves great success in the transformer encoder-decoder architecture~\cite{dino,rtdetr}.
 The attention module of the transformer has a permutation-invariant property that utilizes selected image features to construct positional queries that can focus on the feature information of their location.
 The ConvNet encoder-decoder architecture must first reshape the object queries to \(\bm{q} \in \mathbb{R}^{d \times h_{q} \times w_{q}}\), then upsample the queries to the same size as the image feature by bilinear interpolation, and finally perform add operations and convolutional interactions with the image feature.
 However, convolutional interaction requires that the location of the object queries be roughly aligned with the image features being queried to achieve better interaction.
 The positional queries, which are randomly initialized in DECO, can achieve positional alignment with image features by learning.
 But the dynamically selected positional queries are uncertainly arranged in \(\bm{q} \in \mathbb{R}^{d \times h_{q} \times w_{q}}\), it is difficult to align them with the image features by the \(9 \times 9\) large kernel depth-wise convolution in SIM.
 We named it the query feature misalignment issue.
-This issue makes \textit{mixed query selection} limited in the ConvNet encoder-decoder architecture, details in \cref{sec:dcn}.
-Meanwhile, the ConvNet encoder and decoder can only process single-level features and cannot simultaneously process multi-level features like the detector transformer~\cite{deformabledetr}, resulting in a lack of multi-scale feature information, details in \cref{sec:hybrid_encoder}.
+This issue makes \textit{mixed query selection} limited in the ConvNet encoder-decoder architecture.